NP-Vincent/Falaj-HTML/notes/dv_p_permissions_and_flow.md

    - Once both deposits are in, status becomes `FULLY_FUNDED`.
 6. **Execution**
    - Either party (or anyone) calls `execute(id)` before expiry.
 The contract atomically transfers bonds to the buyer and AED to the seller.

-With these updates, the markdown guide in your canvas should clearly specify which contract each action corresponds to, along with the correct function names and the necessary permissions.